-Seemingly every year, economic stimulus packages drastically change depreciation rules.
-The purpose of this course is to provide an updated in-depth analysis of the complex maze of rules dealing with depreciation, amortization, and sale of property, with an emphasis on identifying special planning opportunities and pitfalls.
+The “permanent” changes within the Tax Cuts and Jobs Act may stand like a lion in the pathway of change, but Washington has a different definition of the word “permanent.”
+Inflation adjustments and technical corrections are all included within this in-depth analysis of the complex maze of rules dealing with depreciation, amortization, and sale of property.
 This reference manual contains many examples and cases to illustrate the most important points CPAs need to be aware of.

 - Complete coverage of recent tax acts and any new legislation enacted before presentation